NixOS/rfcs/rfcs/0055-retired-committers.md

 For each committer from the [Nixpkgs Committers team](https://github.com/orgs/NixOS/teams/nixpkgs-committers), the number of commits in that time range is checked, and the committer is considered inactive if there are none.

-This process occurs once after the RFC is accepted, and is then repeated at the beginning of each new year.

 Previous committers are moved to a new Nixpkgs Committers Emeritus team, to honor their past contributions.
 Members of this team will remain in the GitHub organisation, and may regain push access at a later time.

+The process consists of the following steps:

+- Running the [reference implementation][implementation] or a functionally equivalent application.
+- Checking the correctness of the script output by manually inspecting the recent git history of inactive committers.
+  This may be done by reviewing the activity page linked in the script output of the reference implementation.
+- Notification of the confirmed inactive committers, via a GitHub issue and an email to the committers address, according to `<nixpkgs/maintainers/maintainer-list.nix>`.
+The text should include a notice on how to regain commit permissions.
+The exact process of that is not part of this RFC, as the process of becoming a committer in the first place is still not formalised.
+- Moving of the confirmed inactive committers from the [Nixpkgs Committers team](https://github.com/orgs/NixOS/teams/nixpkgs-committers) team to the new Nixpkgs Committers Emeritus team, either directly if sufficient permissions are available, or indirectly by notifying an organisation administrator.

+This process occurs once after the RFC is accepted, and is then repeated at the beginning of each new year.

+@Mic92 has committed to performing the yearly process, but any member of the NixOS organisation can execute the above steps if @Mic92 does not remember to do so in a reasonable amount of time after the beginning of the year.

 # Drawbacks